-Recognize that \((r+3)^4\) is a binomial raised to a power, which can be expanded using the Binomial Theorem.
+Recognize that the expression \((r+3)^4\) is a binomial raised to the fourth power, which means you need to expand it using the Binomial Theorem or by repeated multiplication.

 Verified video answer for a similar problem: